Iberdrola in Germany

 Once a wind turbine supplier was secured and the project’s programme was matured, an agreement to utilise the Offshore Terminal South at the Port of Sassnitz was signed.
 At this facility, approximately 100,000 m2 of space has been secured for warehousing, assembly, storage and transportation of components to the offshore site.
 Key activities to be hosted in the port include load-in from transport vessels, storage and load-out to installation vessels of the main components of the wind farm, such as foundations, piles, jackets, wind turbines and cable.

 Following the signature of the main supply contracts, fabrication of the major components is now underway with formal offshore installation works due to commence in 2016.
-A timeline of development is available here.

 Sharing the Benefits